Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 Also the premise of the three characters doing odd jobs for money is a good premise for a comedy.
 Unfortunately, that premise is just forgotten in later episodes in which they hardly ever do any jobs.
 Even the anime itself is aware of it and they referenced that fact at some point.
 So at least they're self aware..

-In any case, although It doesn't have much of a story (or rather it has one that takes a back seat for 90% of the episodes, if not more than that..)
+In any case, although It doesn't have much of a story (or rather it has one that's just in the background for 90% of the episodes, if not more than that..)
 It does however, have a bunch of short arcs (some of which are not comedic, but rather serious) and they usually have very rich content, interesting ideas, awesome villain/s and great action.
 The longest arc is about 8 episodes long.
 And yeah Gintama is very different from your average shonen with it's formula of being mostly episodic and only occasionally having story arcs.

 I know a lot of fans go crazy about the serious arcs, and while it is interesting to see how such a silly comedy can go in to serious mode, I mostly preferred it's stand alone episodes and the comedic arcs, because that's what makes Gintama different from your average shonen..
 Besides, as great as most of the serious arcs are, as I've mentioned, most of them do NOT progress the story in any meaningful way and those that do, have only a minor influence on the overall story.
 In addition, some of the arcs are just there to introduce a new character, which is also fine, but they're added for comedic purposes and they usually don't seem to influence the main story.